Carbon Emission and The Greenhouse Effect

 In 2020, coal accounted for 54 percent and natural gas for 44 percent of electric power sector CO2 emissions.
 Emissions from burning petroleum fuels and non-biomass waste (mainly plastics) in waste-to-energy power plants and emissions from some types of geothermal power plants accounted for about two percent of power sector CO2 emissions, the United States Environmental Protection Agency (EIA) reported in April 2021 Monthly Energy Review.

-In 2019, the electricity sector was the second-largest source of U.S. greenhouse gas emissions, accounting for 25 percent of the U.S. total, the EPA reported.
+In 2019, the EPA reported that the electricity sector was the second-largest source of U.S. greenhouse gas emissions, accounting for 25 percent of the U.S. total.

 Greenhouse gas emissions from electricity have decreased by about 12 percent since 1990 due to a shift in the generation to lower- and non-emitting sources of electricity generation and an increase in end-use energy efficiency.

-The EPA has identified coal to be more carbon-intensive than burning natural gas or petroleum for electricity. https://www.epa.gov/ghgemissions/sources-greenhouse-gas-emissions#electricity
+The EPA has identified coal as more carbon-intensive than burning natural gas or petroleum for electricity.

-The damage to the Earth by man through indiscriminate use of fossil fuels has been irreparable, and yet, scientists are not giving up, forming strategies to fix it.
+Man’s damage to the Earth through the indiscriminate use of fossil fuels has been irreparable, yet scientists are not giving up, forming strategies to fix it.

 The Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5°C has pointed out the need to achieve carbon neutrality by mid-century.

-The coming 30 years will hence, be challenging for the United States as it would have to evolve practical pathways detailing the technologies, infrastructure, costs, and tradeoffs towards decarbonization.
+The coming 30 years will hence, be challenging for the United States as it will have to evolve practical pathways detailing the technologies, infrastructure, costs, and tradeoffs towards decarbonization.

 Encouraging consumers and engaging policymakers towards decarbonization will be just the side of the coin as scientists work towards striking a fine balance between fossil fuels and using renewable sources of energy or low-carbon fuels, offering efficient and cheaper technological choices to decarbonize the Earth.